andyliza/AWS-security-workshop-200-EN/00-Prerequisites-Lab/README.md

 ![images/](images/sqlsetup.png)

-12) Once the setup is complete and no error is edit the __param.yaml__ located in /var/www/unicorn-app and add the RDS endpoint displayed in the Outputs of Cloudformation
+12) Once the setup is complete and no error is prompted, edit the __param.yaml__ located in /var/www/unicorn-app and add the RDS endpoint displayed in the Outputs of Cloudformation

 ```
 sudo nano /var/www/unicorn-app/param.yaml